Cherie Rain (Karine Catenacci) is a singer/songwriter, multi-genre composer/arranger, currently residing in New York City.

 After meeting her husband, Christopher Catenacci, well known rapper

 Mr. Hyde (Psycho+Logical- Records), on the music scene in NYC, she not only found love and a collaborator in music, but a support system to help her journey into sobriety.
-They married in 2009 and are currently working on an EP to be released next year as musical duo Bonnie & Hyde.
+They married in 2009 and are currently working on more music together.

 “It was the rainstorms in my life that promoted my growth and depth of character, allowing me to cherish my hardships for the lessons it taught me and the person it made me.“ It’s no coincidence that these “rainstorms” inspired her stage name.